How To Win Any Argument About Abortion

-Your Response: This implies that the only reason a woman would want to get an abortion is to avoid raising a child, and that isn't the case.
+The Pro-Choice Argument: This implies that the only reason a woman would want to get an abortion is to avoid raising a child, and that isn't the case.
 Depending on the circumstances, the mere act of having a child in a hospital can cost between $3,000 and $37,000 in the United States.
 Giving birth is dangerous, too: In the United States, pregnancy complications are the sixth most common cause of death for women between the ages of 20 and 34.

 Even before birth, there are costs to pregnancy.
 In addition to the whole "carrying another human being around in your stomach for nine months" thing, many women, particularly teens, are shunned and shamed for their pregnancies — not only by friends, families, employers, and classmates, but also by advertisements in the subway.
 There's also the risk of violent retribution from abusive partners and parents.

 In short, there are a lot of reasons a woman might seek an abortion.
 Adoption doesn't address all of them.

 Common Argument #6: When abortion is legal, women just use it as a form of birth control.

 The Pro-Choice Argument: Do you have evidence of this?
 Considering that contraceptives are cheaper, easier, less painful, less time-consuming, less emotionally taxing, and more readily available than abortions, it seems odd to suggest that women who've already decided to use birth control would select abortion as their preferred method.
 It's more likely the opposite: Historical and contemporary data suggests that women will seek abortions regardless of whether or not they're legal, but that when birth control and contraceptives are more widely accessible, abortion rates go down.